patchixgit/polsec-discord-bot/README.md

 A Discord bot that integrates with the Polsec API to manage and execute actions for users’ scripts.

+## Note

+The polsec api is scheduled to change drastically and a full rewrite. with the current state of the api, the project is now on hold.

 ## Todos (Order: Priority)

 - [ ] Implement Polsec API